ja11sop/std-filesystem-relative/papers/DXXXX.md

 ## 3. Design Discussion

-There is a clear demarcation in the File System TS between *operations* that may touch the file system (such as `exists()`), and the `path` class itself which is a purely lexical abstraction used to store a representation of a conceptual path that may or may not have a realisation in a physical file system.
+There is a clear demarcation in the [File System TS - N4099](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4099.html) between *operations* that may touch the file system (such as `exists()`), and the `path` class itself which is a purely lexical abstraction used to store a representation of a conceptual path that may or may not have a realisation in a physical file system.

 ### 3.1 Free function *operations* or `path` members or both